tidy street general store brighton ellie and co blog shopping guide

 1. Tidy Street General Store (North Laine).
 This beautiful small shop with a lovely corner location (next door to this postage-sized cafe that does the best hot chocolate) packs in French label clothes, shoes, accessories, pretty ceramics and the best selection of baskets.

-preloved of brighton 5.
+preloved of brighton4.
 Preloved of Brighton (Fiveways).
-It’s always a fun surprise to walk past this neighbourhood gem second-hand clothes shop with its ever-changing themed window display, filled with vintage bargains.
+It’s always a fun surprise to walk past this neighbourhood gem, a second-hand clothes shop with an ever-changing themed window display filled with fashion bargains, vintage and new.

 seven cellars off licence brighton

-6. Seven Cellars (Seven Dials).
-Lovely local wine shop up in what was an old butcher’s shop – you can still see the old tiles and hatch behind the till.
-It’s always packed with new things to try and they also do tasting nights.
+5. Seven Cellars (Seven Dials).
+Lovely local wine shop in what was an old butcher’s shop – you can still see the old tiles and hatch behind the till.
+It’s always packed with new things to try, and they also have tasting nights.

 yashar bish brighton